McAtze/-ITM-CookieConsent/README.md

 # -ITM- Cookie Consent
 ### An Xenforo add-on for the Cookie Consent by Insites

 With this little add-on you be able to insert and adjust the ["Cookie Consent"] (https://github.com/insites/cookieconsent/) by Insites into your Xenforo Forum.
 No more template edits or deletions after upgrade processes.

 Just take a look at the screenshots.
 If you wanna thank me for this add-on just [PayPal.Me] (https://www.paypal.me/itmaku) ..

+### Documentation

+See the [full documentation] (https://cookieconsent.insites.com/documentation/).

+### License

+Code released under the [MIT licence] (http://opensource.org/licenses/MIT).